Results for 'mea'

 Perhaps - Tērā pea

-Tērā tonu pea nā Manu te papawīra rā.
+Tērā tonu pea nā Ari te papawīra rā.
 I mea mai ia he papawīra hou tāna.

-That skateboard might well belong to Manu.
+That skateboard might well belong to Ari.
 He said he had a new skateboard.

 Perhaps - Tērā pea